-Refer to the staff Substance Misuse Policy for further details.
+Refer to the Staff Code of Conduct policy for further details.

-- Tobacco Worthgate School site is a 'no smoking' area. - Alcohol -There should be no consumption of alcohol by any staff during the working day, or while they have care of children/young people, for example in boarding houses or on school trips.
-Staff must ensure they are not under the influence of alcohol whilst on-site and/or working with students. - Staff misuse/abuse if this is known or suspected the appropriate staff policy and procedures should be followed.
+- Tobacco Worthgate School site is a 'no smoking' area - Alcohol -There should be no consumption of alcohol by any staff during the working day, or while they have care of children/young people, for example in boarding houses or on school trips.
+Staff must ensure they are not under the influence of alcohol whilst on-site and/or working with students - Staff misuse/abuse if this is known or suspected the appropriate staff policy and procedures should be followed